bfoz/sketch/README.markdown

 Classes and methods for programmatically creating, manipulating, and exporting simple geometric drawings.
-This gem is primarily intended to support mechanical design generation, but it can also handle the doodling that you used to do in your notebook while stuck in a boring class.
+This gem is primarily intended to support mechanical design generation, but it can also handle the doodling that you used to do in your notebook while stuck in that really boring class (you know the one).

 At its most basic, Sketch is a container for Geometry objects.
 The classes in this gem are based on the classes provided by the Geometry gem, but have some